olliw42/mLRS-docu/docs/EBYTE_E77_MBL.md

 - Select the correct firmware in the Download section, click Start Program
 - Power cycle the board, the red LED should blink which indicates that the board is disconnected

+Notes:

+If you're unable to to flash due to readout protection, perform the following steps after connecting to the device
+- From the menu on the left select the OB (Option Bytes) tile
+- From the Read Out Protection section, change to AA, select Apply
+    - This will erase the current firmware

 ### Subsequent Flashing ###

 Subsequent flashing can be done in two ways: